Glavin001/EventRecap/README.md

 EventRecap
 ==========

-This will host summaries of the happenings during our events
+This will host summaries of the happenings during our events.